map5nl/map5topo.nl/docs/src/design/spec.md

-# Spec
+# Specification

-Goal: develop a Dutch national classic topographic map (or maps) for hosting by map5.nl
+Goal: develop a Dutch national classic topographic map (or maps).
+Below overall specifications and constraints.

 ## Criteria

 * at first raster (tiles)-only
 * possibly Vector (Tiles) later
 * both RD and Web Mercator projections and tiling schemes (EPSG:28992 and EPSG:3857)
-* use Basisregistraties as much as possible  (see datasets below)
+* use Dutch Open Data like Key Registries ("Basisregistraties") as much as possible  (see datasets below)
-* may use OSM or other datasets where they provide more detail, but try **not** to use Corine and Natural Earth
+* may use OSM or other datasets where they provide more detail
+* try **not** to use Corine and Natural Earth
-* Hillshading (AHN 5m and 0.5m)
+* Hillshading from Dutch DEM Open Data: "AHN" in 5m and 50cm resolutions
-* make classical design, but still fresh
+* attempt classical design, but keep fresh
 * services: tiling and WMS (may use MapProxy)
-* license and openness: start closed, then make open source
+* license and openness: start proprietary, then make open source when all in place: clean code, documentation.
-* NL en aangrenzend Duitsland/Belgie/Nrd-Frankrijk
+* NL neighbouring countries/vicinity: Germany/Belgium/Northern France
-* bewaak auteursrecht. **bijv geen OpenTopo of Cartiqo ontwerpen overnemen**!
+* guard copyrights of existing maps!

 ## Datasets

-Voor aangrenzend buitenland: alles uit OSM.
+This is a snapshot in time.
+Anything abroad: all from OpenStreetMap.

-## In gebruik (NL)
+## Now In use (Dutch Datasets/layers)

 * TOP10NL  terrein, water,  hoogtepunten
 * TOP50NL  terrein, water